Cardinal Flower

 As you can see, their color difference is clear (Cardinal Flower is red, GBL is blue-purple) and their flower shapes are different.

-What to plant with Cardinal Flower
+What are good Cardinal Flower pairings?

 There are so many other hummingbird and butterfly-friendly plants that look great with Cardinal Flowers and like the same water-heavy area.
 Here are some inspiring plants to pair in your garden:

-Shrubs and trees to pair with Cardinal Flower
+Natives to pair with Cardinal Flower

 buttonbush-butterfly-plant-native-gardening